 NGAUS provides a voice on Capitol Hill for our National Guard members, their families and retirees to ensure that they receive proper benefits for their service, including medical coverage, education, retirement, veterans protection and employment opportunities.

-Giving Members of the National Guard Tiered Preference in Hiring for Civil Service Jobs
+Give Members of the National Guard Tiered Preference in Hiring for Civil Service Jobs

 Ensure Defense and Congressional Commissions and Reviews do not unfairly target the National Guard for reductions in pay and benefits